T-GVC: Trajectory-Guided Generative Video Coding at Ultra-Low Bitrates: Related work

-All of the aforementioned guidance approaches can be seamlessly compatible with existing diffusion-based video generation frameworks, enhancing the overall motion modeling capabilities.
+Text-conditioned video diffusion models (VDMs) have demonstrated remarkable capabilities in synthesizing visually striking content.
+However, they still struggle to achieve precise outcome control, frequently generating unrealistic sequences that violate physical plausibility.
+To improve temporal coherence and realism, recent efforts introduced motion guidance into VDMs.
+Early works like MCDiff \cite{chen2023motion} and DragNUWA \cite{yin2023dragnuwa} incorporated sparse motions and multimodal inputs, while later models such as MotionCtrl \cite{wang2024motionctrl} and Tora \cite{zhang2024tora,zhang2025tora2} introduced finer-grained control via explicit trajectory modeling.
 However, they typically require training new diffusion models or motion control modules from scratch.
-To mitigate the trade-off between quality and computation cost, more recent studies \cite{xiao2024video,zhang2025training} have explored the use of classifier guidance \cite{dhariwal2021diffusion} to control the video generation process in a more efficient manner.
-Leveraging a PCA-based analysis of VDMs, Xiao \emph{et al.} \cite{xiao2024video} revealed the presence of intrinsic motion-aware features within the latent representations of VDMs, and proposed a training-free framework for motion control.
-Similarly, Zhang \emph{et al.} \cite{zhang2025training} extracted motion patterns as soft trajectories from the feature maps of the temporal attention modules in VDMs, and performed classifier guidance \cite{dhariwal2021diffusion} to align the denoising process with the target motion patterns.
+To mitigate the trade-off between quality and computation cost, more recent studies \cite{xiao2024video,zhang2025training} have explored the use of classifier guidance \cite{dhariwal2021diffusion} to control the video generation process in a more efficient manner, revealing the presence of intrinsic motion-aware features within the latent representations of VDMs.
 These approaches have shown the flexibility and effectiveness of the training-free video motion control framework, which provided valuable inspiration for our work.

-\section{METHODOLOGY}
+\section{Methodology}